William Goebel: Assassination

-Trials, investigations, and legacy
+Trials and investigations

 During the ensuing investigation of Goebel's assassination, suspicion naturally fell on deposed Governor Taylor, who had promptly fled to Indianapolis, under the looming threat of indictment.
 The governor of Indiana refused to extradite Taylor, and thus he was never questioned about his knowledge of the plot to kill Goebel.
 Ultimately, in 1909, Taylor was pardoned by Beckham's successor, Republican governor Augustus E. Willson.

 However, a total of sixteen people, including Taylor, would be indicted in connection with Goebel's assassination.
 Three accepted immunity from prosecution in exchange for testimony.
 Only five ever went to trial, two of those being acquitted.
 Convictions were handed down against Taylor's Secretary of State Caleb Powers, Henry Youtsey, and Jim Howard.
 The prosecution charged that Powers was the mastermind, having a political opponent killed so that Taylor could stay in office.
 Youtsey was an alleged intermediary, and Howard, who was said to have been in Frankfort to seek a pardon from Taylor for the killing of a man in a family feud, was accused of being the actual assassin.
 Republican appeal courts overturned Powers' and Howard's convictions, though Powers was tried three more times, resulting in two convictions and a hung jury, and Howard was tried and convicted twice more.
 Both men were pardoned in 1908 by Willson.

 Youtsey, who was sentenced to life imprisonment, did not appeal, but after two years in prison, he turned state's evidence.
 In Howard's second trial, Youtsey claimed that Taylor had discussed an assassination plot with Youtsey and Howard.
 He backed the prosecution's claims that Taylor and Powers worked out the details; he had acted as an intermediary, and Howard fired the shot.
 However, on cross-examination, the defense pointed out contradictions in the details of Youtsey's story, but Howard was still convicted.
 Youtsey was paroled in 1916 and was pardoned in 1919 by Democratic governor James D. Black.
 Of those allegedly involved in the killing: Taylor died in 1928; Powers died in 1932; Youtsey died in 1942.
 Most historians agree that the identity of the assassin of Goebel is unclear.

+Legacy

-Goebel Avenue in Elkton, Kentucky, and Goebel Park in Covington, Kentucky are named in Goebel's honor.
+Goebel Avenue in Elkton, Kentucky, and Goebel Park in Covington, Kentucky, are named in Goebel's honor.